How Much Does Chimney Lead Flashing Cost?

 A repair chimney flashing usually takes about a day to complete; however, various factors can influence this and cause the process to take longer or shorter.

-Scaffolding (if necessary) takes two to six hours on average, while the actual leadwork replacement should take three to five hours.
+Scaffolding (if necessary) takes two to six hours on average to set up, while the actual leadwork replacement should take three to five hours.

 The timeframe is determined by the ease of access, the condition of the work area, and the weather conditions.
 The cost of labour will also vary depending on where you live.
 A single person has a finite amount of time to work on replacing their own chimney flashing.